almossawi/badarguments/extras/content/posts/main/index.md

 Given names can be as shackling, which is why the self-aware might decide to change them later in life.
 Oodgeroo Noonuccal comes to mind, for instance.
 The Aboriginal Australian activist who was born Kathleen Ruska.

-Similarly, the names of places can be equally shackling.
+Similarly, naming countries after families, thereby conflating the two, or regions in relation to centers of power can be equally shackling.
 "North Africa", for instance, is a description of a geographic position with respect to a named continent.
-A colonial term like "Middle East", however, is quite different.
-Middle of where?
-East of what?
+A term like "Far East", however, is quite different.
+"Far from what?" one might ask.
+"And east of where?"
+In and of itself, it may not carry much subtext.
+But when an area is then made synonymous with some degenerate quality, that label then becomes poisonous.

 **Slave versus enslaved person**.
 It was not a choice to be a slave, nor was it a genetic disposition one was born into.
 One was rather _enslaved_.
 Referring to people as slaves can make it seem as though it's a naturally-occurring group.